Sheep-y/trpg-dnd-4e-db/README.md

 The viewer is built with [CocoDoc](https://github.com/Sheep-y/CocoDoc/) app builder, which is bundled and must run in GUI.

-Sqljet is used to access sqlite database, but the data cannot be read by other SQLite libraries.
+[SQLJet](https://sqljet.com/) is used to access sqlite database, but the data cannot be read by other SQLite libraries.
 It may be a sqljet issue.
 Since it is very light and has no other issues, I'm keeping it and hoping someone can find what's wrong someday.